carsonwolber/carsonwolber/README.md

 - In the past, I worked with Professor Ken Birman on the Cascade system where I predominately wrote low-latency C++ and tested DCCL, a novel NCCL alternative.
 I've also done software engineering for the Ruminant Farm Systems Model with the USDA and have been a teaching assistant for CS2800 (discrete structures) and CS3410(computer systems and organization).
 - I'm interested in compilers, embedded systems, algorithms, statistics, game theory, behavioral economics, macroeconomics, and econometrics.
 - I'm proficient in Python, C, MATLAB, C++, OCaml, Assembly(ARM), Java, and Javascript(React).
 But I do most of my work these days in Python and MATLAB.
 - Feel free to reach out if you'd like to work together on something!
-I can be reached at ctw54@cornell.edu t
+I can be reached at ctw54@cornell.edut